Strong Foundations Program - Training from 13 - 18 Weeks

 What can you expect from a puppy that has completed the Strong Foundations Program

 Our 18 week old puppies are much more solid in both obedience and house-training than our 13 week old puppies.
-Most 18-week old puppies are safe in the house for about 2 hours and can hold it in a pen or small enclosed area for about 3 hours during the day.
+Most 18-week old puppies are safe in a pen or small room in the house for about 2 hours and can hold it in a crate for about 3 hours during the day.
 Almost all are sleeping well through the night in crates.
-There might be a few that can only hold it 6 or 7 hours at night but by far, most are able to hold it for 8 hours.
 Their manners are much more established than at 13 weeks.
 Nipping is usually behind them.
 Manners are becoming habit.

 Puppies cannot be totally trained, especially with regard to house-training until they are about 9-12 months of age.
 Some mature faster than others.
 Some learn faster than others, but no matter how well you train, 4-month old puppies still have 4-month old bladders that can't always hold it longer than a couple of hours and 4-month old brains that want to play like a puppy.
 Our training is only a foundation that must be built on, but we build a very good foundation.